Publishing your research findings

 UK Research and Innovation (UKRI) provides funding to support its open access policy.

-UKRI supports open access publication costs for research articles subject to our open access policy through an open access block grant to research organisations.
+Open access publication costs for research articles in-scope of the policy are supported via an open access block grant to research organisations.

-You cannot usually claim these costs from your research grant.
+You cannot usually claim these costs from your research grant, but see some exceptions below for long-form publications.

 If you will be publishing a monograph, book chapter or edited collection on or after 1 January 2024 it will need to be made open access.
 See our guidance on making your research publications open access.